NorthernMan54/node-red-contrib-homebridge-automation/README.md

 - Workaround for #111

+### Dec 15, 2024 - Version 0.2.0

+- Major code base refresh, and migration from hap-node-client to hap-client ( Potential fix for #120 )

 # Backlog / Roadmap

 * [x] - Update Node Information with Homebridge Accessory Details ( hapEndpoint, deviceType, description )